varigence/docs/bimlflex/trial-process/using-the-utility-application-to-update-and-configure-bimlflex.md

 ## Detailed Steps

-The following detailed steps walks through the creation of database scripts and building of the Ssis project
+The following detailed steps walks through the creation of database scripts and building of the SSIS project

 For the trial process both the databases needs to be created and the Bundle file needs to be available for creating the new project.